 - No food restrictions, can take with or without food

-- Persons with kidney problems may need an adjustment to their dose of Emtriva
+- Persons with kidney problems may need an adjustment to their dose of emtricitabine

 - Skin discoloration (particularly in dark-skinned people)

-- Emtriva is active against hepatitis B, and stopping it can cause "flare-up" of hepatitis B
+- Emtricitabine (Emtriva) is active against hepatitis B, and stopping it can cause "flare-up" of hepatitis B

 See accompanying chart: Tips for Common Side Effects